jorgelizarazo94/NestlingGrowthApp/README.md

 # 🐣 Nestling Growth App

-The **Nestling Growth App** is an interactive web application built with Dash, designed to analyze and visualize bird nestling growth data using multiple biological growth models, including:
+The Nestling Growth App is a web-based tool designed for ornithologists, ecologists, and researchers working on nestling development.
+It allows users to visualize and model growth metrics such as weight, wing, and tarsus length using classic biological growth functions.
 - Logistic
 - Gompertz
 - Richards